spencer-leopold/sasster/README.md

 # Sasster

-This module compiles SCSS/SASS to CSS using libsass.
+Compiles SCSS/SASS to CSS using libsass.
 The main difference between it and others is that there is a watch option that will only re-compile files that need to be, rather than re-compiling everything after every change.

 ## Setup